Skip to main content

 Peer Educators design, customize, facilitate workshops and discussions, manage PATH to Care’s social media and outreach initiatives, and build and maintain partnerships with student organizations on campus.
 Peer Educators rely on anti-oppression and public health concepts, particularly the concept of primary prevention to create communities where SVSH cannot flourish.

-Peer Coordinators and Educators apply and integrate anti-racism, expand access, practice inclusion, and undo oppression wherever and whenever possible.
+Peer Educators apply and integrate anti-racism, expand access, practice inclusion, and undo oppression wherever and whenever possible.

 Intercollegiate Athletics Programs